jnozzi/cocoadev.com/markdown/BBum.md

 ----

 Bill is a significant person.
-I love General/CoreData. -- General/RobRix
+I love CoreData. -- RobRix